 Reset your Antivirus Program to its Previous Settings

-If you started getting the internet connectivity error after making some changes to antivirus firewall settings recently, it is suggested to restore your antivirus program to the previous settings.
+If you started getting the internet connectivity error after making some changes to antivirus firewall settings recently, it is suggested to restore your antivirus program like avg, K7, McAfee, Avira, Norton, etc to the previous settings.
 After resetting your antivirus program, open random websites on your browser and see if the problem is fixed or not.

 Uninstall & Reinstall Antivirus Program